J-Vincent/CS546Final_Project/README.md

 - ADMIN SYSTEM
  Allow our administrator to login, then enter into the admin system. pLease using following login account to gain access (run seed first)

- email: 124@adf.com"
- password: Adfafw12
+#### email: "124@adf.com"  password: "Adfafw12"

- After enter into the ADMIN SYSTEM, there are four tablelists (In order to keep security, the manage tables can only be accessed by Url)
+ After entering into the ADMIN SYSTEM, there are four tablelists (In order to keep security, the manage tables can only be accessed by Url)

  1. USER TABLE          localhost:3000:/BhowBhowAdmin/showUsers